tezov/plugin_projet/README.md

 // here an example of application android plugin configuration (projectVersion and projectPath are constants coming from buildSrc) android {
-    //namespace, versionName, versionCode, applicationId, applicationIdSuffix will be done by tezov config
+    //namespace, sourceSet, versionName, versionCode, applicationId, applicationIdSuffix will be done by tezov config plugin

     compileSdk = projectVersion.defaultCompileSdk
     compileOptions {